GabrielTeixeiraC/LoL-Build-Generator-Discord-Bot/README.md

 This is a Discord bot that generates a random League of Legends build, including a champion, spells, runes, and items.
 The bot uses the Discord.js library and interacts with the Riot Games API to retrieve game data.

 *Please note that this is just a side project I've created to play with my friends.
-It doesn't cover all the many edge cases in League of Legends and can be improved in various ways.
+It doesn't cover all of the many edge cases in League of Legends and can be improved in various ways.
 Feel free to fork and submit a PR if you want to contribute.
 I appreciate any suggestions, feedback, and contributions.*

 ## Prerequisites